 If at the time a door delivery is received, said door(s) are found to have a defect(s) which can reasonably be discovered by inspection of each door, the receiver of the door(s) must, prior to hanging or fitting, and within 24 hours, send written notice of said discovered defect(s) to A Wood Idea.
 All doors should be fully inspected prior to altering or fitting - any work undertaken on the door shall constitute acceptance.

-If a fault rather than defect develops after the door is fitted, written notice of said fault(s) must be sent to A Wood Idea within ten years from date of delivery.
+If a fault rather than defect develops after the door is fitted, written notice of said fault(s) must be sent to A Wood Idea within ten years from the date of delivery.

 No claim will be honoured unless an authorised representative of A Wood Idea performs a site inspection (at the discretion of the company).

 If guaranteed doors are found to contain defects/faults as stated herein, A Wood Idea, at our option will either, repair defective/faulty door(s), furnish purchaser with replacement door(s) or refund to the current owner the amount the original purchaser paid A Wood Idea for the returned defective/faulty door(s).
-This guarantee does not cover any other charges incurred such as labour for removal of defective door, rehanging of new and/or replacement door, transportation to and from site or reimbursement for any other work/service not originally supplied by A Wood Idea.
+This guarantee does not cover any other charges incurred such as labour for removal of the defective door, rehanging of new and/or replacement door, transportation to and from site or reimbursement for any other work/service not originally supplied by A Wood Idea.

 LIMITATIONS AND EXCLUSIONS